 How One Dog Changed the World of Pet Paralysis

-Nobody ever expects to hear a paralysis diagnosis from their veterinarian but that’s exactly what happened to Sharon Seltzer, when her dog Sophie started having mobility issues at age 10.
-The active shepherd-mix dog went from running with the pack to being diagnosed with a progressive paralysis that took away her ability to run, walk and later stand or even sit on her own.
+Nobody ever expects to hear a paralysis diagnosis from their veterinarian.
+But that’s exactly what happened to Sharon Seltzer, when her dog Sophie started having mobility issues at age 10.
+The active shepherd-mix dog went from running with the pack to being diagnosed with a progressive paralysis.
+It took away her ability to run, walk and later stand or even sit on her own.

 “But we continued to have life!
 She lived happily for another five years,” says Sharon from her Las Vegas home.

 “At that time veterinarians were not that encouraging,” she recalls.
 “Ultimately Sophie was still the same dog that I had known for the past 10 years, and the same dog that we had loved.”
 Euthanasia was not an option.